gausby/pursuit/README.md

         }
     ];

-To get all the sites with a red background color wirte this:
+To get all the sites with a red background color construct your query like this:

     var test = pursuit({
         config: {